 The following grades are used in computing a cumulative GPA: A, A-, B+, B, B-, C+, C, C-, D+, D, D- and F. Course repeats could impact the GPA.
-Withdrawals during the Drop/Add period, grade of W, and Basic Studies work will not impact the cumulative GPA, but will impact the student's pace (course completion ratio per semester).
+A grade of W and Basic Studies work will not impact the cumulative GPA, but will impact the student's PACE (course completion ratio per semester) and maximum time frame.